Kenvue-cbi-digitalanalytics/kenvue-ga4-dl-spec/docs/ot-snippet/kenvue-ot-snippet.md

 This document is a quick reference to implement the OneTrust snippet across all Kenvue brand, HCP and corporate sites.
 For any questions regarding this content please contact Analytics Team - ra-jx2-cbi-digital06@kenvue.com

 ## HTML Code For All Production Sites
-Add the following snippet to every page inside the `<head>`, as high as possible — **it has to be fired before any other analytics snippets.**
+Add the following snippet to every page inside the `<head>`, as high as possible — **it has to be fired before any other analytics snippets.** First part, so called default consent state tag, is required, for every single site.
+Second part, control script, has to be added only if cookie banner is required to be displayed on the page.

 ```html
 <!-- OneTrust Cookies Consent Notice -->